-State Personal Income Tax Revenue Bonds are special obligations of the Authorized Issuer, secured by and payable solely from Financing Agreement Payments payable by the State Comptroller to the applicable Trustee and Paying Agent on behalf of the Authorized Issuer in accordance with the terms and provisions of the applicable Financing Agreement by and between the Authority and the Director of the Budget, subject to annual appropriation by the State Legislature, and the Funds and accounts established under the applicable General Resolution (other than the Rebate Fund and other Funds as provided in such Resolution).
-State Personal Income Tax Revenue are entitled to a lien, created by a pledge under the applicable General Resolution, on the Pledged Property.
+The Existing Bonds and the 2008 Bonds are special obligations of the Agency, secured by and payable solely from Financing Agreement Payments payable by the State Comptroller to the Trustee on behalf of the Agency in accordance with the terms and provisions of the Financing Agreement by and between the Agency and the Director of the Budget, subject to annual appropriation by the State Legislature, and the Funds and accounts established under the Resolutions and the investment earnings thereon (other than the Rebate Fund and other Funds as provided in such Resolutions) (the "Pledged Property").
+The Existing Bonds and the 2008 Bonds are entitled to a lien, created by a pledge under the General Resolution, on the Pledged Property.

-The Enabling Act permits the Authorized Issuers to issue additional State Personal Income Tax Revenue Bonds subject to statutory limitations on the maximum amount of bonds permitted to be issued by Authorized Issuers for Authorized Purposes and the additional bonds test described herein included in each of the general resolutions authorizing State Personal Income Tax Revenue Bonds.
-In accordance with the additional bonds test, Revenue Bond Tax Fund Receipts of \$7.3 billion is available to pay financing agreement payments, which amount represents approximately 8.4 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds as of March 31, 2007.
-As noted above, however, additional bonds may not be issued unless the additional bonds test under the respective general resolution has been met.
-See "Additional Bonds" below.
+The Enabling Act permits the Agency and the other Authorized Issuers to issue additional State Personal Income Tax Revenue Bonds subject to statutory limitations on the maximum amount of bonds permitted to be issued by Authorized Issuers for Authorized Purposes and the additional bonds test described below included in each of the general resolutions authorizing State Personal Income Tax Revenue Bonds.
+In accordance with the additional bonds test, Revenue Bond Tax Fund Receipts of \$9.5 billion are available to pay financing agreement payments, which amount represents approximately 9.1 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds as of March 31, 2008.

-The revenues, facilities, properties and any and all other assets of an Authorized Issuer of any name and nature, other than the Pledged Property, may not be used for, or, as a result of any court proceeding or otherwise applied to, the payment of State Personal Income Tax Revenue Bonds, any redemption premium therefor or the interest thereon or any other obligations under the applicable General Bond Resolution, and under no circumstances shall these be available for such purposes.
+The revenues, facilities, properties and any and all other assets of the Agency of any name and nature, other than the Pledged Property, may not be used for, or, as a result of any court proceeding or otherwise applied to, the payment of Bonds, any redemption premium therefor or the interest thereon or any other obligations under the Resolutions, and under no circumstances shall these be available for such purposes.